skrey/yellow-extensions/source/help/en/troubleshooting.md

 Title: Troubleshooting
 ShowLanguageSelection: 1
 ---
-Here's how to find and fix errors.
+Learn how to find and fix problems.

 [toc]

-## Problems with installation
+## Problems during installation

 The following error messages can happen: